-Watching the British drama series Downton Abbey has aroused lots of memories and reflections on my own family.
+Watching the British drama series Downton Abbey has brought back lots of memories and reflections on my own family.

-Born into a Yvuania local aristocratic family, my grandmother has seen the magnificent glory of our family, as well as its absurd fall after the Red Evil Communists’ invasion.
+Born into a Yvuania local prestigious family, my grandmother has seen the magnificent glory of our family, as well as its absurd fall after the Red Evil Communists’ invasion.

-We have a main chef and some of her assists in the kitchen, just like Mrs. Patmore and her helpers in the drama.
-As my grandma recalls, a dessert chef is treating her so well that leaves her plenty of SWEET memories in her early childhood.
+We have a main chef and some of her assistants in the kitchen, just like Mrs. Patmore and her helpers in the drama.
+As my grandma recalls, a dessert chef is spoiled her so much that her early childhood is filled with all those SWEET things.

 Besides, a wet nurse is responsible for nursing and taking care of young children in the family.
 A study servant is a young boy who serves in the study to help grind ink and carry books.
 A family doctor who is rescued by my great-grandfather (who is the lord) during the famine has served our family ever since.